Outlaws Motorcycle Club: Organization

 Outlaws chapters are governed by an elected officer corps consisting of a president, vice president, treasurer, and sergeant-at-arms, or "enforcer".
 Chapters follow guidelines that dictate election procedures, gatherings, and action against members who have violated the club's bylaws.
 The club has 441 chapters located in 43 countries, in Asia, Europe and North America.
 Each chapter is headquartered at a clubhouse, which is typically a building secured by concrete walls, steel doors, razor wire, guard dogs, and video surveillance.
 Clubhouses are used to host "church" meetings and parties.
 Chapter presidents report to regional presidents, who oversee individual regions, which are divided and named by color, such as the red and blue regions.
-Regional president in turn report to the club's international president, who heads the Outlaws organization.
+Regional presidents in turn report to the club's international president, who heads the Outlaws organization.
 Officers at the national, regional and local levels are elected by the membership of the club.
 According to law enforcement, the Outlaws' internal enforcer squad is known as the "S.S.".

-The Outlaws' territory in the United States is divided into ten color-coded regions; the black region (Indiana and Michigan), the blue region (Pennsylvania), the copper region (North Carolina, South Carolina and Virginia), the gold region (Wisconsin), the gray region (Tennessee), the green region (Kentucky, Ohio and Oklahoma), the orange region (Florida), the red region (New England and the Philadelphia metro area), the silver region (Alabama and Georgia), and the white region (Illinois).
+The Outlaws' territory in the United States is divided into ten color-coded regions; the black region (Indiana and Michigan), the blue region (Pennsylvania), the copper region (North Carolina, South Carolina and Virginia), the gold region (Wisconsin), the gray region (Tennessee), the green region (Kentucky, Ohio and Oklahoma), the orange region (Florida), the red region (New England and the Philadelphia metropolitan area), the silver region (Alabama and Georgia), and the white region (Illinois).
 Formerly, the club's territory was divided into three areas; "Central", headquartered in Chicago; "North", headquartered in Detroit; and "South", headquartered in Oklahoma City.
 The Outlaws' international headquarters has historically been centred in the Midwest.
 The South Side, Chicago chapter was designated the club's "mother chapter" in 1964 and is known as the "Mother Ship" among Outlaws members.
 During the presidency of Harry "Taco" Bowman, from 1984 until 1999, the Outlaws' leadership was based in Detroit.
 Bowman's successor, James "Big Frank" Wheeler, relocated the club's headquarters to Tampa, Florida.
 The subsequent Outlaws international president, Jack Rosga, was based in Milwaukee.
 In April 2021, Assistant U.S. Attorney Joseph M. Tripi alleged in court papers that the current international president of the Outlaws is John Ermin, the general manager of Pharaoh's Gentlemen's Club in Cheektowaga, New York.